joremika/ef.remover/README.md

 #### General (common) Prerequisites

 1. Windows Powershell starting from v.
 5.1.
-Please refer to the following [link](https://learn.microsoft.com/en-us/powershell/scripting/install/install-powershell-on-windows?view=powershell-7.5) for the latest version.
+Please refer to the following [link](https://learn.microsoft.com/en-us/powershell/scripting/install/install-powershell-on-windows?view=powershell-7.5) for the latest version of Powershell.
 2. **Execution Policy** set to at least `remoteSigned`